You are the legal representative of a deceased person if:

 To keep our records up to date, also send us the following information:

 - a complete copy of the will or other legal document such as a grant of probate or letters of administration showing that you are the legal representative.
+The deceased individual's social insurance number (SIN) must be provided on any request or on any documents that you are sending to us; and

 Include this information with the final return if you did not send it right after the deceased's death.